 In the absence of competition, the regulator’s role is to do the next best thing: to create market conditions that operate as if customers really did have a choice.
 By imposing legal caps on how much the monopoly provider can charge for wholesale access to its utility infrastructure, for example.
 Or by constraining its ability to cook up deals with sister companies within the same group.

 The current state of the UK comms market, which is arguably the most successful, vibrant and entrepreneurial in the world, is a testament to the success of the de-nationalisation of the communications sector and the entrepreneurial spirit of UK businesses.
 It is also a testament to the work of Ofcom, the sector regulator, which has been more ‘light touch’ and pro-competition than just about any regulatory body anywhere else in the world.

 And yet...
 BT Group still both owns most of the nation’s infrastructure network as well as selling its own retail and wholesale products on it.
-BT’s Openreach subsidiary is an industry by-word for poor customer service, yet remains a de-facto monopoly provider of both copper and fibre infrastructure.
-There is still no opportunity for comms providers to choose an alternative supplier.
+Even in its new 'legally separated' incarnation, BT’s Openreach subsidiary is still 100% dependant upon a single investor -- BT Group.
+In many parts of the country, there is still no opportunity for comms providers to choose an alternative supplier.
 And the regulator measures everything by the yardstick of consumer harm, rather than business need.